Create a culture that means business™

 6. Give frequent recognition

 There’s no better way to let people know you value them than by giving frequent employee recognition.
 Only one out of every three workers in a Gallup poll strongly agreed that they had been recognized within the past seven days for doing good work.
 During sensitive transition times, providing steady, empathetic employee recognition is more important than ever.
+Employee recognition software can support managers in delivering timely and meaningful recognition, especially when employees need it most.

 7. Praise publicly